 Even if there are no serious injuries, you should always call the police (in Pompano Beach, this would be the Broward County Sheriff’s Office) after a car accident.
 The police will create an official report of the incident, which can be helpful when filing an insurance claim or personal injury lawsuit later on.

-If the at-fault driver is being aggressive or uncooperative, the police will be able to diffuse the situation and deal with the situation.
+If the at-fault driver is aggressive or uncooperative, the police can diffuse the situation and deal with it.

 Exchange Information